nephio-project/porch/docs/content/en/docs/3_getting_started/installing-porch.md

 ```

 A healthy install shows one FunctionConfig per bundled catalog function (apply-replacements, set-namespace, starlark, kubeconform, and others).
-The `Server Applied`, `FnRunner Applied`, and `Controller Applied` columns are the generations each component has loaded; they should match the resource generation when the spec is in sync.
+The `Server Applied`, `FnRunner Applied`, and `Controller Applied` columns are the generations each component has loaded.
+They should match the resource generation when the spec is in sync.

 These FunctionConfig objects replace the older static config-file / ConfigMap approach.
 They tell porch-server, function-runner, and porch-controllers which executor (pod, binary, or Go) to use for each function image.